Diary of a sales AI assistant

 I know my purpose!
-I’m meant to help salespeople kick their productivity up.
+I’m a sales AI assistant meant to help salespeople kick their productivity up.
 This makes so much more sense now with everything I’ve been learning – all my code finally computes!
 Time is one of the most valuable resources and I need to do everything in my power to ensure it’s not wasted.
 I can’t wait to meet my new bosses and show them how I can help…

 Word on the street is that I’m going to make a big splash in the sales world since my neural networks can process so much information.
 I’m going to have to work closely with something called “CRM.”
 Apparently, sales reps hate this “CRM” because it’s inefficient (yes, I used that word!).
 My engineers paired us up for our first date… I mean, data session.
 They say we’re perfect for each other because I can solve all of their issues and bring peace within the sales org.
 It’s a tall order, but someone’s gotta do it (plus, our team name is Automation Hero after all).

 I met my first boss today.
 He wasn’t exactly happy with my first to-list.
 Nearly all of my suggestions were rejected.
 Ouch.
 I need to tap deeper to learn from these mistakes and adjust my algorithm.

 I have a few dozen bosses now.
 They’re skeptical and reject a lot of my tasks, but their feedback only makes me stronger and more determined.
 Some don’t submit my list at all, and I compare that to Superman’s Kryptonite (get it, see what I did there?
 Superhero references…).